remjx/coindrop/README.md

 Coindrop allows the receiver to list *all* their available forms of payment, and the sender to choose which one to use according to their preference (typically to maximize convenience and minimize transaction fees).

-Receivers create a Coindrop address e.g. [coindrop\.to/satoshi-nakamoto](https://coindrop.to/satoshi-nakamoto) and publish/share their it as a substitute for publishing a single payment address or multiple addresses individually.
-For example, by replacing a user's CashApp $cashtag in their Twitter profile with their Coindrop address, they can reap the benefits of all possible payment methods with the same simplicity.
+Receivers create a Coindrop address e.g. [coindrop\.to/satoshi](https://coindrop.to/satoshi) and publish/share it as a substitute for publishing a single payment address or multiple addresses individually.
+For example, by replacing a user's CashApp $cashtag in their Twitter profile with their Coindrop address, they can reap the benefits of all possible payment methods with the simplicity of a single link.

 ## Principles 🙏🏻